crackpawt/crackpawt/README.md

 - I use slurs i can reclaim, not excessively but sometimes.
 - I make kys/kms/sh nd slightly edgy jokes, i also flirt and im mean to *(a select few of my close)* friends **jokingly** if u dont like that tell me
 - no need to use tonetags for me, if u need them tell
+- even if on my dni u can talk to me if its smhng actually serious
 - i'm ill mentally nd physically, i deal w it myself but it does affect my everyday life
 - im bad at getting close to people
 - im oblivious if u have issues with me address them